MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 Cybersecurity incidents typically begin with a credential theft of some sort.
 Attackers discover the account name, which can be a well-known or easily discovered email address, and then proceed to determine the password of the account.
 This type of attack can be thwarted in most cases by multi-factor authentication (MFA).
 However, the “assume breach” Zero Trust principle implies that an attacker can and will access your network using an identity.

 Once in your network, attackers try to elevate their level of privilege by compromising accounts with more and more access.
 The goal is to compromise a privileged account that has access to a wide swath of not only sensitive data, but to administrative settings as well.
-Therefore, it is imperative that you prevent this level of access to attackers.
+Therefore, it's imperative that you prevent this level of access to attackers.

 First, for hybrid identity organizations, you must ensure that administrator accounts or accounts holding privileged roles that are used for cloud services aren’t synchronized with and stored in on-premises Active Directory Domain Services (AD DS).
-If they are stored on-premises and AD DS or Microsoft Entra Connect is compromised, an attacker can have administrative control to your Microsoft cloud services.
+If they're stored on-premises and AD DS or Microsoft Entra Connect is compromised, an attacker can have administrative control to your Microsoft cloud services.
 Review your synchronization settings to prevent and test whether your cloud administrator accounts are present in your AD DS.

 All organizations with a Microsoft cloud subscription have an Entra ID tenant that contains cloud accounts, which include user and administrative accounts.
 Administrators need to perform privileged operations in Microsoft Entra ID, Azure, Microsoft 365, or SaaS apps.